vicyap/claude-code/plugins/pr-review-toolkit/README.md

 ```
 "I'm ready to create this PR.
 Please:
 1. Review test coverage
-2. Check for silent failures
-3. Verify code comments are accurate
+2. Verify code comments are accurate
-4. Review any new types
+3. Review any new types
-5. General code review"
+4. General code review"
 ```

 This will trigger all relevant agents to analyze different aspects of your PR.